achuml/projects/index.md

 **Project Description**

 This project was the last assignment in Comp 301, an intermediate level computer science class.
 We were tasked with creating a playable version of the game Nonograms in Intellij.
 The only help we were given was the basic outline/setup for MVC and a automatic grader for the model code.
-Over the span of a week, I wrote the model, view, and controller sections to create the game linked above, which you are able to download and play.
+Over the span of a week, I wrote the model, view, and controller sections to create the game linked above, which you are able to download and play; left click to select/fill in cell and right click to eliminate cell (provided for ease of use, but not necessary).

 **Skills Used**